Dryer Fires: Common Causes and Prevention Tips

 A family was talking about buying a new dryer because it was taking too long to dry their clothes.
 While investigating the laundry area in the garage, the dryer was pulled out to reach the vent.
 The vent was discovered to be completely blocked where it went into the wall and exited out the attic and a five-gallon bucket of lint was fished out from the vent.
 The exterior vent on the roof was also clogged, as the lint met exterior moisture and clogged the vent outlet.

 A brand-new dryer, less than a year old, started a residential house fire and the insured thought this would be an opportunity for subrogation.
 After examining and recreating the fire scene by bringing the dryer and other items back inside, it was found that the homeowner had rolled up an eight-foot by ten-foot floor rug and placed it behind the dryer for storage.
 In the process, the homeowner set the rolled rug on the plastic flexible exhaust duct and crushed the duct flat.
-The end of the duct had a lint ball that completely occluded the end and prevented the dryer airflow from moving through the vent as designed, therefore proving the dryer did not malfunction, rather the homeowner’s mistake caused the fire.
+The end of the duct had a lint ball that completely occluded the end and prevented the dryer airflow from moving through the vent as designed, therefore proving the dryer did not malfunction, but rather the homeowner’s mistake caused the fire.